How to Use Fitts’s Law When Designing Experiences

 Besides playing with the distance between elements, you can also change the size of each element.

 On any interface, you want to make sure that each element is at a reasonable minimum size so that users are actually able to select everything.
 On mobile, you will want to pay even more attention to minimum sizes as people will need to select with their fingers instead of a tiny cursor.

 A pop-up message that automatically appears the first time you go to this recipe website (shown on both desktop and mobile).

 See that little ‘X’ in the upper right corner of the mobile version?
 That’s the only way to close the pop-up.
 This target size is way too small to select with fingers.
 This kind of interaction only works well when you are using a mouse.
 The size of the icon makes the task too difficult on mobile and it took several attempts before I was finally able to close the pop-up successfully.

 When using a mouse, the edges of the screen become special because the mouse will stop when it reaches the edge.
 This means that any element right at the edge has an infinite size in that direction.
 This makes these elements very easy to get to.

 This is why the elements around the edge can be a little narrower as they are much easier for people to select.
 The buttons above are only about a cursor width apart but very easy to interact with.

 In addition, we’ll want to make important frequently used buttons bigger to allow the more common tasks to be completed efficiently.

-Fitts’s law is one of the fundamental concepts you can use to design interfaces that support users in their tasks.
-By considering the relationship between size, distance, and difficulty than you can make informed decisions that will influence the way users experience your product.
+Fitts’s law is one of the fundamental concepts you can use to design experiences that support users in their tasks.
+By considering the relationship between size, distance, and difficulty than you can make informed decisions that will influence the way users to experience your product.